Kerali/RpgProgression/docs/index.md

 Progression in video games comes in three different varieties:
 - **Player progression:** Refers to the person playing the game improving their skill and knowledge of the design.
 An example of a title that is based around this progression could be the Souls series, a game series designed around the player getting better at the game to have any chance of winning.
 - **Character or Abstract progression:** Refers to the in game character becoming stronger outside the player’s skill.
 RPGs are the best examples for this.
-- **Game progression:** Refers to moving through the various levels or areas of the game until you reach the credits.
+- **Gameplay progression:** Refers to moving through the various levels or areas of the game until you reach the credits.

+# About player progression

+Player progression is how the player evolves his gameplay skills while playing the game with actions like fighting a lot of enemies, remembering a new sequence of buttons to create a combo or getting knowledge of which statistics will make his character better.
+This type of progression could be not really important for the game design, however, developing a game that will not provide the player any type of possible improvement will make them bounce off your game, so it’s a type of progression to take in count.

+### Example

+For player progression, a clear example would be the Souls series, this game serie make the player improve their skills by having a single difficulty, so they have to learn and improve their skills to keep going forward and completing the game.

 # About abstract progression